POMCP/Jarvis/README.md

 # Dependencies

-The code is being developed and tested on a windows system.
+The inital code was developed and tested on a windows system.
+The recent version has been tested on a Mac.
 The requirements.txt file contains the commands for installing all the necessary libraries to get the thing started.
 Note: python win32 has to be installed for windows OS corresponding to the version of python installed on the host system.
       Additionally an API key must be procured from Wolframalpha for the queries to return responses.